Modern History Playlist

 The Act was officially called the 'Anarchical and Revolutionary Crimes Act of 1919'.

-Even moderates like Madan Mohan Malaviya and Annie Besant opposed it strongly.
+Even Moderates like Madan Mohan Malaviya and Annie Besant opposed it strongly.

 Gandhi’s hartal against the Act on April 6, 1919, was one of the first truly nationwide protests in India.